-The reliability coefficients presented in Table 2 indicate that the ATDH Overall score is a highly reliable indicator of candidate overall skill levels.
-The English Language Skills composite scores also demonstrate high reliability, with coefficients ranging from .76 to .83 across examination forms.
+The reliability coefficients presented in Table 2 indicate that the ATDH Overall score, with coefficients ranging from .85 to .92 across the examination forms, is a highly reliable indicator of candidate overall skill levels.
+The English Language Skills composite scores also demonstrate high reliability, with coefficients ranging from .74 to .89 across examination forms.
 To understand a candidate's English language proficiency, DTS recommends that programs focus on the English Language Skills composite score, which is based on more items, and therefore tends to be more reliable than the individual scores in Reading Comprehension or Language Usage.